-This course focuses on digitalisation and its transformations for our society and culture.
-Digitalisation, the process of integrating digital technologies into all areas of our lives, has produced new interfaces between society, culture and doing social research.
-The theoretical framework "technomoral change" and "sociotechnical imaginaries" will be introduced at the beginning of the course.
-Within these frameworks we will discuss topics such as ethics, morals and values, gendering AI, AI and robots, AI and creativity and digitalisation and sustainability.
+This course focuses on ethics in the context of digitalisation and its the transformations caused by digitalisation for our society and culture.
+Digitalisation, the process of integrating digital technologies into all areas of our lives, has produced ethical new interfaceschallenges for between society, culture and doing social research.
+The theoretical framework concepts "technomoral change" and "sociotechnical imaginaries" will be introduced at the beginning of the course as possible theoretical frameworks for doing research in the field.
+Within these frameworks we will discuss topics such as ethics, morals and values, topics such as gendering AI, AI and robots, AI and creativity and digitalisation and sustainability.

 Can we observe technomoral changes in the ways we deal with topics relevant for us as individuals, as communities or the environment (e.g. e-trash)?
 The methods introduced in this course are the qualitative interview and focus groups.
-Your task will be to conduct two interviews in English or a focus group in English to investigate a topic related to this course more in depth.
+Your task will be to conduct two interviews in English or conduct a focus group in English to investigate a topic related to this course more in depth.
+Training in the fundamentals of audio editing/recording will equip students with the professional skills necessary to produce a podcast.
+The podcast is used to present the results of the interviews/focus group.
+A written MECC exam at the end of the course will test knowledge of the theoretical concepts of the course and ask students to apply them to a specific example.